Chemical weapons agency finds 'chlorinated' chemicals in Syria's Douma

 In Douma, OPCW inspectors visited two sites where they interviewed witnesses and took samples, which were split at their laboratory in the Netherlands and forwarded to affiliated national labs for testing.

-Two samples recovered from gas cylinders at the scene tested positive for chlorinated organic chemicals, the report said.
+Samples recovered from one gas cylinder and near a second tested positive for chlorinated organic chemicals, the report said.

 Washington and other Western governments blamed Syrian government forces for the attack in Douma.